 Couples may request that their health care provider conduct an exam to determine if everything is healthy and working correctly.
-It is also possible to use over-the-counter screening tests using testing kits like Fertell to evaluate key aspects of fertility for both men and women.
+It is also possible to use over-the-counter screening tests using testing kits to evaluate key aspects of fertility for both men and women.

 How is infertility diagnosed?